Kab1e/Team_NB-IS477_SP26/README.md

 ``ECBDFR`` - ECB Deposit Facility Rate (%)

 **Description:**
-These datasets shows the interest rates in the U.S. and Eurozone respectively.
+These datasets shows the interest rates for banks in the U.S. and Eurozone respectively.
 The merged dataset will have a variable called ``INT_DIFF`` which will capture the interest rate differentials between US and Eurozone for each corresponding time period which is a key driver of exchange rate movements and capital flows.

 **Ethical / Legal Considerations:**